ibm-client-success/iks-container-registry/README.md

 ## Overview

 Image containers can be verified for security issues before they are deployed into a cluster in IBM® Cloud Kubernetes Service.
-The verification is handeled by policy or policies that are in place in the enviroment.
+The verification is handled by policy or policies that are in place in the environment.
 The images can be controlled from where they are deployed, and the policies on them can ensure that they are also coming from a trusted source and meet security compliance.
 For example, if a particular pod does not meet a specific security policy that is in place, then the cluster will not be modified and the pod will be prevented from being deployed.

 "_IBM Container Image Security Enforcement gets the information about image content trust and vulnerabilities from IBM® Cloud Container Registry.
 You can choose whether to block or allow images from other registries in your policies, but you cannot use vulnerability or trust enforcement for these images_".

 ## Discoveries

-Figure 1 below is a sample policy, Default cluster-wide policy, that can be implemented in a cluster enviroment.
+Figure 1 below is a sample policy, Default cluster-wide policy, that can be implemented in a cluster environment.
 The focus on this particular policy are the components *trust* and *va*:

 ```
 policy: